-The treatments used to treat inflammatory arthritis include pain killers, anti-inflammatory medication and short courses of steroids.
+The treatments used to treat inflammatory arthritis include painkillers, anti-inflammatory medication and short courses of steroids.
 You may have had some of these treatments already from your GP.
-These treatments are rarely enough and additional treatment with immunosuppressive drugs known as DMARDs is often needed.
+These treatments are rarely enough and additional treatment with immunosuppressive drugs known as DMARDs (disease modifying antirheumatic drugs) is often needed.